Skip to content

 Parameter Type Required Description

-profile_name string Yes Profile to activate: general, education, healthcare, finance, or children
+name string Yes Profile to activate: general, education, healthcare, finance, or children

 Example call